gamemanual0/gm0/source/docs/common-mechanisms/drivetrains/tank.rst

 Tread drive is the use of tank treads or wide belts to power movement, much like a real life tank.
 Unfortunately, in FTC, it is not a competitive drivetrain for a number of reasons.

 Tread is complex, and has many points of failure.
-Treads are also very prone to defense, and a slight hit from another robot is enough to misalign the treads. :term:`Commercial Off-The-Shelf (COTS) <COTS>` tread options aren’t great either - TETRIX tracks have a tendency to snap and derail when used on robot drivetrains, making them not suitable for competition use.
+Treads are also very prone to defense, and a slight hit from another robot is enough to misalign the treads. :term:`Commercial Off-The-Shelf (COTS) <COTS>` tread options aren't great either - TETRIX tracks have a tendency to snap and derail when used on robot drivetrains, making them not suitable for competition use.

 While it is possible to implement tread drive successfully, such as in the example below, most inexperienced teams do not have the capability and know-how to do so.
 Tread drive has negligible traction improvements at the cost of maneuverability.
 There are better options to traverse terrain, such as a 4WD.